ducktalez/plagih/README.md

 - GP individuals for evolution process

 ## Checks for when you have altered code
-- Functions need to be in ops_dict
+- Functions need to be in ops_dict (and some more)
+- reconstruction of trees

 Attention: If you want to write your own code, look for important developer informations in the section below!